JoKra1/JoKra1.github.io/content/posts/first_post.md

 tags: ["Hugo"]
 ---

 Hello and welcome on my page.
-This is me trying to work out how everything works. :)
+This is me trying to work out how this template and Hugo in general work. :)